Understanding of Written Communication

-4) Calculate the indicator’s value by dividing the number of people who understood at least two of the written materials by the total number of respondents.
+4) To calculate the indicator’s value, divide the number of people who understood at least two of the written materials by the total number of respondents.
 Multiply the result by 100 to convert it to a percentage.

 Disaggregate the data by gender, age groups, ethnicity and other vulnerability factors.
 If you test more languages, report separately on the percentage of the target population who understand a given language.